 Clearly, choosing Solo Build It! means that your chances of building a successful site that drives serious traffic are significantly higher than if you use Wix, GoDaddy, Wealthy Affiliate, WordPress or Squarespace.

-If you want to take into account who else has made an honest attempt at building a successful website using Squarespace, consider these additional findings from our study.
+If you want to take into account who else has made an honest attempt at planning and building a successful website using Squarespace, consider these additional findings from our study.

 We conducted a manual review of 500 randomly selected Real Effort Squarespace websites (out of the 10,000) to determine the type of businesses using the platform.
 We found: